alexispurslane/SomeAlgorithims/STATS.md

 - Erlang: 101 (From ekalinin.github.io/erlang-libs)

 Winner: Haskell
-Becouse JavaScript has a very heft amount of libraries, and seems to be way ahead of both Elixir and Erlang, I'm going to give good ol' JS a **consolation prize**.
+Becouse JavaScript has a very heft amount of libraries, and seems to be way ahead of both Elixir and Erlang, I'm going to give good ol' JS a **consolation prize**

 # Language Score: